Ways To Participate: Mental Health Awareness Month

 What Color Is The Ribbon For Mental Health?

-In the U.K., a green ribbon is used to symbolize mental health awareness.
+A green ribbon is commonly used to symbolize mental health awareness.